KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 However, this failure should not be looked upon in isolation.
 The AtomicDEX protocol is based on statistics.
 Statistically speaking, there will be some percentage of atomic swaps that start and will not complete.

 Let us suppose a 15% failure rate at this stage of the atomic swap (15% is three times higher than the rate of failure we currently observe in our testing).
-Even in this scenario, the effective `<dexfee>` cost is still only 0.15% to all Alice-side requests across the entire network.
+Even in this scenario, the effective `<dexfee>` cost is still only 0.15% to all Taker-side requests across the entire network.

 If you experience the loss of a `<dexfee>` transaction for an atomic swap that fails to complete, know that this is all part of the statistical process.
 If you find yourself paying more than 0.15% of your completed trades in fees, please let us know.